dheerajiiitv/car-details-rag-system/README.md

 1. Multicolumn pdfs might mix up and contain mix text from different columns.
 Need to use Document vision to detect columns and extract text from each column.
 2. Improving Retrieval
    - Using reranker to improve retrieval.
-   - Adding metadata about chunk while indexing to help with retrieval.
+   - Adding metadata about chunk while indexing to help with retrieval. (like using vehicle section names)
+3. Improving the prompt for better answer quality.